Yeh Hai Mohabbatein’s Anita Hassanandani Doesn’t Care About Criticism If The Show Gets Good Ratings!

 - Yeh Hai Mohabbatein: Raman Is With Shagun, While Ishita’s With Ashok – Shocking Changes On The Show!

-- Latest TRP Ratings: Bepannaah Out & Kapil Sharma’s New Show In On Top 10 Slot; Naamkaran Is Back

-Anita Hassanandani, who started off her career on television with the show, Kabhii Sautan Kabhii Sahelii in 2001, has also done movies as well.
-But entering film industry hasn't stopped her from taking new shows on television.
+Anita Hassanandani, who started off her career on television with the show, Kabhii Sautan Kabhii Sahelii in 2001, has starred in movies as well.
+But entering the film industry hasn't stopped her from taking new shows on television.

 The actress is seen playing the role of Shagun on Yeh Hai Mohabbatein.
-She has been part of the since past five years.
-She will be seen on Ekta Kapoor's web series, Galti Se Mistech opposite, Rithvik Dhanjani.
-She will also be seen playing naagin on Naagin 3.
+She has been part of the show since past five years.
+She will be seen on Ekta Kapoor's web series Galti Se Mistech opposite Rithvik Dhanjani.
+She will also be seen playing a naagin on Naagin 3.

-Whether She Feels Monotonous To Be Part Of YHM?
+Does It Get Monotonous To Be Part Of YHM?

 When asked if it gets monotonous to be part of a show for a long time, she was quoted by HT as saying, "For me, the character I portray is colourful and has a lot of shades.
 Therefore, it doesn't feel like I am doing the same thing.
 There are so many variations every time I start shooting."